xwero/idable-queries-core/README.md

 Most of the collection types are added to make sure the content is of a certain type.

+### Alias

+A data transfer object that holds the information to be used by the functions that use the `AliasCollection`.

 ### AliasCollection

-It is used to match aliases in the query return with identifiers.
+It is used to match aliases in the `buildAliasMap`, `buildAliasesMapCollection`, `buildLevelMap`, `createMapFromFirstLevelResults` and `createMapFromSecondLevelResults` functions.

-The constructor only accepts `Identifier` and `string` instances.
+The constructor only accepts `Alias` instances.

-It has the method:
+It has the methods:

+- createWithAlias: a static convenience method for `new AliasCollection()->add()`.
+- add: this method uses the `Alias` constructor arguments to create an instance.
+This method can return an `Error` or the instance.
-- getIdentifier: finds the matching `Identifier` instance by a string value.
+- getAlias: finds the matching `Alias` instance by a string value.

-It extends `TypeCollection`.
+It extends `BaseCollection`.

 ### BaseCollection